paddymorgan84/terragrunt-tutorial/README.md

 ## DRY Backend

 You can use your `terragrunt.hcl` files to reduce the duplication you have with terraform around your backend configuration.
 If you have a root `terragrunt.hcl` file, that can have the details around your backend configuration.
 Adding a child `terragrunt.hcl` file in each of the modules you want to run with the relevant configuration means that you can inherit the backend configuration outlined at the root.

+## DRY Providers

+You can use the [generate block](https://terragrunt.gruntwork.io/docs/reference/config-blocks-and-attributes#generate) in your root `terragrunt.hcl file` to inject common configuration files.
+One of the most common uses for it is to use it to generate your provider configuration.
+By adding the generate block in your root, you can delete the provider.tf files in your other directories.
+Whenever any terrafrunt command is called, the providers will be copied to the appropriate directories.